kiwamizamurai/Insomnim/README.md

 - GUI settings (including the selected language) are not persisted across restarts
 - No protection against running multiple instances; CLI and GUI don't share state
 - Built for the local machine's architecture (arm64), not a universal binary

-## Security & privacy

-- No network access, telemetry, or update checks at runtime
-- No admin privileges required; never modifies system-wide power settings (e.g. via `pmset`)
-- Power Management assertions are acquired and released per-process
-- No Keychain use; no user settings or logs are persisted to disk

-## License

-MIT